An1k4et/DSA/README.md

 # DSA
-Quesiton that i have solved in leetcode
+Quesiton that i have solved in Leetcode